-- A Parents are encouraged to send children with their own meals to the extent feasible. - Physical distancing is practiced when children are eating. - Mealtimes are arranged so that each cohort of children eats apart from other cohorts.
+- Parents are encouraged to send children with their own meals to the extent feasible. - Physical distancing is practiced when children are eating. - Mealtimes are arranged so that each cohort of children eats apart from other cohorts.
 Shared use of a single, communal dining room or cafeteria is avoided.
-The safety of children with food allergies is ensured. - Staff meals and breaks are arranged to permit maximum distancing while individuals have removed face coverings to eat in keeping with the Health Office Order prohibiting gatherings of individuals from more than one household. - Occupancy is reduced and space between individuals is maximized in any room or area used by staff for meals or breaks.
-This has been achieved by:

-Space is maximized between adults in any space used by staff for meals or breaks as described below.

-- Posting a maximum occupancy that is consistent with a distance of at least six feet between individuals in rooms or areas used for meals or breaks - Staggering break or meal times to reduce occupancy in rooms or areas use for meals and breaks - Placing tables six feet apart and assuring six feet between seats, removing or taping seats to reduce occupancy, placing markings on floors to assure distancing, and arranging seating in a way that minimizes face-to face contact.
+The safety of children with food allergies is ensured. - Staff meals and breaks are arranged to permit maximum distancing while individuals have removed masks to eat. - Occupancy is reduced and space between individuals is maximized in any room or area used by staff for meals or breaks.
+This has been achieved by: - Posting a maximum occupancy that is consistent with a distance of at least six feet between individuals in rooms or areas used for meals or breaks - Staggering break or meal times to reduce occupancy in rooms or areas use for meals and breaks - Placing tables six feet apart and assuring six feet between seats, removing or taping seats to reduce occupancy, placing markings on floors to assure distancing, and arranging seating in a way that minimizes face-to face contact.
 Use of partitions is encouraged to further prevent spread but should not be considered a substitute for reducing occupancy and maintaining physical (social) distancing. - Disposable food service items (e.g., utensils and plates) are used.
 If disposable items are not feasible, all non-disposable food service items are handled with gloves and washed with dish soap and hot water or in a dishwasher.
 Individuals should wash their hands after removing their gloves or after directly handling used food service items. - If food is offered at any event, pre-packaged boxes or bags are provided for each attendee instead of a buffet or family-style meal.
 Avoid sharing of foods and utensils.